 Rancho Santiago Community College District has worked hard to obtain funding for sustainable development, and to spend these funds responsibly.
 In 2002, voters approved Measure E, a \$337 million general obligation bond to renovate existing campus buildings and construct new classrooms.
-These funds were used to implement a wide variety of sustainability projects on campus.
+In November 2012 Measure Q was also passed, authorizing RSCCD to issue up to \$198M in general obligation bonds to finance renovation, repair and construction at Santa Ana College.
+These funds from both Measure E and Q have been and will be used to implement a wide variety of sustainability projects throughout the District.

-With the passage of California Proposition 39 in November 2012, RSCCD and the community college system will receive roughly \$30 million annually for five years to fund energy efficiency and clean energy generation projects.
-In Fiscal Year 2013-2014 RSCCD's share of this funding was \$1.02 million, which was utilized to install advanced LED lighting systems throughout the District, saving energy and money.
-At the time of this publication, the District was moving forward with the planning of its FY 14-15 projects.
-The District will continue to invest its Proposition 39 allocation in clean energy projects throughout the life of the program.
+With the passage of California Proposition 39 ("The Clean Energy Jobs Act") in November 2012, the California Community College system will receive roughly \$30 million annually for five years to fund energy-efficiency and clean energy generation projects.
+In Fiscal Year 2013-2014 RSCCD's share of this funding was \$1.02 million, which was utilized to install advanced LED lighting systems at Santa Ana College and retro-commission (RCx) the Santiago Canyon College Science Building, saving energy and money.
+The District's Year 2014-2015 Proposition 39 allocation, which amounted to approximately \$800k, has been allotted for further LED lighting installments at the District Office and Santiago Canyon College.
+At the time of this publication, the District is moving forward with installing these projects, with plans for completion in spring 2015.
+The District will continue to wisely invest its Proposition 39 allocation in clean energy projects throughout the life of the program.